MorpheusAIs/Docs/Problem-Sets/problem-sets-and-parameters.md

 3. Does any live proposal to relax the earnings cap acknowledge that it also removes the rotation guard?
 What replaces the guard?
 4. Any objection to gating on already-decoded throughput / latency, other than sequencing?
 5. Should a listing carry a hardware or performance claim?
 Cheap to add; unenforceable until sampled.
+6. Does staking MOR as a condition of **supplying** compute fail the both-willing test — i.e. does it keep excess-capacity providers out and leave only donated, below-market supply?
+If stake remains on the paying lane, what is the replacement path for a provider who will sell hardware at an ask but will not lock token?

 **Not asked:** watermark formulas, window lengths, thresholds, new-provider grace.
 Those follow the ordering.